LankyCyril/Kahlua/readme.md

 colon.

-#### lines
+#### kahlua.io.lines

 This is a very simple extension to `io.lines`.
-Sometimes it's useful to register EOF inside a loop, and `kahlua.lines`, instead of silently finishing at EOF like `io.lines` does, returns one more chunk which is a boolean `false`.
+Sometimes it's useful to register EOF inside a loop, and `kahlua.io.lines`, instead of silently finishing at EOF like `io.lines` does, returns one more chunk which is a boolean `false`.

 **NB!** it relies on the implementation of `io.lines`, so if you modified it in some way, you're on your own.